marjoleinF/gamtree/README.md

 #> [1] 2
 ```

 Estimation converged in two iterations.
-Probably because accounting for the global effects has little effect for these data, as specified predictors for the global model are in fact noise variables.
+Probably because accounting for the global effects has little effect for these data, as the predictors for the global model are in fact noise variables.
 We can obtain test statistics for the significance of the global and local effects in the full GAM as follows:

+### Assessing the significance of smooth and parametric terms

 ``` r
 summary(gt4$gamm)